an0nnym0use/p5_sketches/README.md

 # p5_sketches
-A bunch of sketches in p5.js I made
+A bunch of sketches in p5.js I made.